rikutiira/reswap/README.md

 **Reswap is a fully reactive state container built on the current [observable proposal](https://github.com/tc39/proposal-observable).** It is inspired by Clojure's take on mutable state, atoms, and Reagent's (ClojureScript's React Wrapper) reactive atoms.

 Current popular JavaScript state containers have comparably a lot of boilerplate or depend on reacting to mutable state.
-Reswap follows the predictable state model made popular by Redux but aims to make it simpler by reducing boilerplate, having smaller API and decreasing the amount of concepts to learn.
-Another major difference is that Reswap is built on observables, enabling powerful asynchronous patterns out of the box without having to learn any Reswap specific code.
+Reswap follows the predictable state model made popular by Redux but aims to simplify it by reducing boilerplate and decreasing the amount of concepts to learn.
+Another major difference is that Reswap is built on observables, enabling powerful asynchronous patterns out of the box without having to learn any library code tailored for Reswap.

-In that way it's inspired by other reactive libraries but with two important points.
-One, it's built on asynchronous observables and supports existing FRP libraries out of the box.
+In that way it's inspired by other reactive state containers but with two important points.
+One, it's built on observable spec and supports existing FRP libraries out of the box.
 Two, it is **not** built on need to mutate objects, as mutation introduces complexity, is error-prone and is especially troublesome in asynchronous and concurrent programs.
 You cannot control who mutates what, and you cannot track where and when it happens.
-It just does not necessarily scale well depending on the application.
+It does not necessarily scale.

 Reswap aims to be simple yet scalable.

 ## Library features
-- **Simple API** which gives your program just enough structure but gives freedom to choose the architecture around it.
+- **Simple reactive API** which gives your program just enough structure but gives freedom to choose the architecture around it.
-- **No imperative dispatch()**, all reducers are reactive.
-You can, however, also push data to reducer as convenience to work around imperative APIs and to reduce boilerplate.
-- **Reactive reducers** enable separation of concerns which many imperative libraries are not capable of.
-They are great for concurrent, asynchronous programs.
 - **Built on ECMAScript observable proposal**, will work with all Observable libraries supporting the spec.
+- **Stores are observables** holding state as their current value.
+The state can only be changed by reducers defined by the store.
+- **No imperative dispatch()**, or dispatch at all, to be exact. **Reducers are also built on observables**.
+You can, however, also push data to reducers directly as convenience to work with imperative APIs.
+Reactive reducers are great for programs dealing with concurrency and enable nice separation of concerns.
 - **Works with existing FRP libraries out of the box**, such as [Kefir](https://rpominov.github.io/kefir/), [RXJS](http://reactivex.io/) and [Most](https://github.com/cujojs/most).
 If it supports ES Observables, it works.
 Other FRP libraries are also interoperable with small amount of glue code.
 - **Focus on immutable data** but since JavaScript has no immutable API, it is not enforced and works with mutable state as well.
-- **Debug mode** which will tell if you are accidentally mutating data in your reducers.
+- **Debug mode** which will tell if you are accidentally mutating state in or out of your reducers.
-- **No mandatory actions**, the idea is to have as little boilerplate as possible.
-A lot of actions are not generic, and there is necessarily no need to treat them as such.
-However, reactive actions are supported as well, and their API is nearly identical to creating observable stores.
-Use as many actions as you think makes sense for your application.
+- **No mandatory actions**, the idea is to avoid unnecessary granular code and have as little boilerplate as possible.
+Actions make sense if you have multiple sources interested in some event, otherwise you can just directly update your store.
+This usually means having multiple stores listening to an action or wanting side-effects as reactions to actions.
+Reswap comes with a simple helper for creating actions.
+Much like stores, they are simply observables which you can push values to.
 - **Application state** is easily built from multiple reactive stores, and it scales better and is easier to optimize than a single-store approach, still giving all the same benefits due to being built on observables.
 Your reactive stores can be as large or as small as you want to.

 ## How it looks